 Changes In Behavior

 Think about your dog’s routine and habits.
 What time does he usually get up?
 How does he act when he knows it’s time for a walk?
 How long does it take for him to finish his food?
 All these represent opportunities to notice changes in behavior.

-The usual signs of sickness include lethargy, intolerance for exercise, increased scratching or licking, difference in gait or posture, and loss of appetite.
+The usual signs of sickness include lethargy, intolerance for exercise, increased scratching or licking, a difference in gait or posture, and loss of appetite.
 But with the entire plethora of diseases that dogs can get, there are many different kinds of symptoms that can occur.
 For example, some illnesses manifest as anuria or an inability to produce urine.
 But other sicknesses manifest as polyuria, or overproduction of urine.

-It’s very difficult to memorize all the possible changes in behavior that could indicate illness.
+It’s very troublesome to memorize all the possible changes in behavior that could indicate illness.
 Your best bet is to know your dog’s baseline and make a judgment call based on deviations to it.